Die hard (phrase): British political uses

 In British politics the adjective "die-hard" (best written with a hyphen) was first used to describe those who, during the crisis caused by the Lords' rejection of David Lloyd George's "People's Budget" of 1909, refused to accept the diminution of the House of Lords' powers by the Parliament Act 1911, and who generally held right-wing views, most notably Richard Verney, 19th Baron Willoughby de Broke.

 It was subsequently used to describe right-wing critics of Lloyd George's coalition government 1918–1922, several of whom had been die-hards before the War such as Leopold Maxse.
 There was at this time a "higher proportion of Irishmen in the Diehard group than in the rest of the parliamentary Conservative Party".

 It was later revived to describe a grouping of members of the Conservative Party in the 1930s, including Henry Page Croft who had been prominent among both the earlier die-hards, who amongst other things refused to accept any moves towards Indian independence.
 But this time it also included some who "did not necessarily share the general views of the right on other matters", such as Winston Churchill who had been a bête noire of the original die-hards.
 Some of the die-hards, though not Churchill, flirted with Oswald Mosley's British Union of Fascists or supported Neville Chamberlain's policy of appeasement.

 Other usage

-The term is now commonly used to describe any person who will not be swayed from a belief, and was used as the title of the popular action movie series Die Hard, all starring Bruce Willis as police officer John McClane.
+The term is now commonly used to describe any person who will not be swayed from a belief, and was used as the title of the popular action movie series Die Hard, starring Bruce Willis as police officer John McClane.

+It is the inspiration for the character "Die-Hardman" in the video game Death Stranding.